alien4cloud/alien4cloud.github.io/documentation/1.3.0/admin_guide/backup_restore_migrate.md

   csar_repository: csar
 {% endhighlight %}

+## Orchestrators migration

+Orchestrators in alien4cloud are bound to Orchestrators' plugins.
+If you are using a custom orchestrator plugin, as stated above, it will discarded after the migration.
+However you can follow theses steps for the orchestrator's migration to be comleted:

+ *  Edit the ***plugin-mapping.yml***: add mapping for your orcheschestrators' plugins, so that the tools wold know what is the new Id and version of the plugin.
+Make sure to not forget the quotes '""' as this is ymal fil and the colon ":" char is a delimiter:

+{% highlight yaml %}
+# plugins mapping. "oldPluginId:oldVersion":"newPluginId:newVersion"
+# In this example, we say that the plugin with id alien-cloudify-3-orchestrator-premium and version 1.2.1 is now with Id alien-cloudify-3-orchestrator-premium and version 1.3.0
+"alien-cloudify-3-orchestrator-premium:1.2.1": "alien-cloudify-3-orchestrator-premium:1.3.0"
+{% endhighlight %}

+ * Place your zipped plugin into the ***init/plugins*** directory of your Alien4cloud 1.3.0, so that it will be loaded on start.

+## perform migration

 * From the root directory of the unzipped tool, perform the command:
 {% highlight sh %}
 ./migration-tool.sh -migrate -v 1.2.0
+{% endhighlight %}

+For more commands and options, you can have the help doc displayed:
+{% highlight sh %}
+./migration-tool.sh -help
 {% endhighlight %}

 * Start your new Alien4cloud configured properly, after migration